moq-wg/moq-transport/draft-lcurley-moq-transport.md

 leveraged to relay the content.
 These relays must cache content for distribution efficiency while simultaneously routing content and deterministically responding to congestion in a multi-tenant network.
-A goal of MoQT is to treat relays as first-class citizens of the protocol and ensure that objects are structured such that information necessary for distribution is available to relays while the media content itself remains opaque and private.
+A goal of MOQT is to treat relays as first-class citizens of the protocol and ensure that objects are structured such that information necessary for distribution is available to relays while the media content itself remains opaque and private.